phalcon-orphanage/docs/ja/reference/tutorial-invo-2.rst

         return $dispatcher;
     });

-When an event called "beforeDispatch" is triggered the following plugin will be notified:
+When an event called "beforeExecuteRoute" is triggered the following plugin will be notified:

 .. code-block:: php